wes1350/wes1350.github.io/_posts/2020-06-15-6mospanishupdate.md

 - I used no outside resources during the video (dictionary, references, grammar notes, etc.)
 - I made no cuts or modifications to the video
 - I never resort to English (or French) in the video
+- I recorded the video *before* starting this article

 To be honest, I don't even recommend you watch the whole video.
-I say this not out of embarrassment, but given that everything I tried to say in that video will be better and much more quickly said in this article, I don't think it's all that useful.
+I say this, not out of embarrassment, but given that everything I tried to say in that video will be better and much more quickly said in this article, I don't think it's all that useful.
 However, for those people that want to see how my current speaking ability lines up with what I describe in this article, or for the generally curious, a whole hour of natural, spontaneous content is available if you want to watch it.

 ## Learning Timeline